 Some funds differentiate between short-term, medium-term, and long-term bonds.
 Short-term funds are safer but have a lower return.
-Long-term bonds are riskier because you hold them longer but offer a higher return.
+Long-term bonds are riskier because you hold them longer.
+But they offer a higher return.

-All mutual funds are either actively-managed or exchange-traded.
-Actively-managed funds have a manager who decides which security to buy and sell.
-They usually have a goal that guides the manager's investment decision.
-The manager seeks to outperform their index by trading securities.
-As a result, their fees are higher.
-As a result, they must exceed both the index and their higher fees.
+All mutual funds are either actively managed or passive.
+Actively managed funds have a manager who decides which security to buy and sell.
+They have a goal that guides the manager's investment decision.
+The manager seeks to outperform their index by selecting hand-picked investments by professional money managers.
+As a result, their fees are higher due to the added expenses to pay for these investment managers.

 Pros and Cons

-Mutual funds have less risk than buying individual securities because they are a diversified investment.
-That means you aren't as dependent on an individual stock, or bond, and its underlying company.
+Mutual funds have less risk than buying individual securities because they are diversified investments.
+You aren't as dependent on an individual stock, or bond, and its underlying company.
 If one of the companies goes bankrupt, you own many more stocks to protect your investment.

 But it still takes a great deal of time to research mutual funds.
 To make it worse, the managers of funds change.
 When that happens, it could affect the performance of your fund even if the sector is doing well.
 That's important because managers continuously change the stocks they own.
 Even if you look at the prospectus, it might not reflect current stock ownership.
 You don't know what you are buying specifically, so you are relying on the expertise of the manager.

-The prospectus will warn that past performance is no guarantee of future returns.
+The prospectus warns that past performance is no guarantee of future returns.
 But past performance is all you have to go on.
-There's a good chance that a fund that's outperformed the market in the past underperform in the future.
+There's a good chance that a fund that's outperformed the market in the past underperforms in the future.
 That's especially true if the manager changes.

 The most significant disadvantage is that mutual funds charge annual management fees.
 That guarantees they will cost more than the underlying stocks.
 These fees are often hidden in several places in the prospectus.

 To pick good mutual funds, you've got to understand your investing goals.
 Are you saving for retirement or setting aside some extra cash for a rainy day?
 Stock funds would be best for long-term retirement investing, while a money market fund is best for short-term savings.
 Work with a certified financial planner.
-He or she will help you determine your best asset allocation and investment strategy.
+They will help you determine your best asset allocation and investment strategy.

 Mutual Fund Companies

-Mutual funds are managed by hundreds of companies, who have hundreds of funds each.
+Mutual funds are managed by hundreds of companies that have hundreds of funds each.
 Most companies focus on specific strategies to stand out from the crowd.
 Here are the top 10 largest mutual fund companies by size, with their approach:

-- American - Conservative investment strategies that long-term investment timeframe.
+- American: Conservative investment strategies with long-term investment timeframe

-- State Street - Target professional, not individual, investors.
+- State Street: Targets professional, not individual, investors